 Hi-Tech Scam Artist Thinks He's Steve Jobs

 Check out this deceptive email they send out to potential probiotic customers.
 They act like they have won some sort of award.
 These scumbags write: "Smarter Reviews was created to keep shoppers and consumers safe from scams, false advertisements, and lesser products".
 What a lie!
-They guys should be in the False Advertising Hall of Fame.
+Those guys should be in the False Advertising Hall of Fame.
 It is such a scam.
 Good old Fake Tom also reviews probiotic supplements as well.
 More fraud from Ziv Haklili and his partner in scamming consumers, Ben Flohr.

 Here is more advertising Fraud from this company: